it2515/Password-manager/README.md

 ## About
 This program makes use of tkinter to create a user interface that you can interact with.
 The program is desinged to help you manage your online account information.
+This project requires you to create an account to accsess the main progam.
 The project also incorporates a random password generator to help you create a secure password.
 I enjoyed working on this project and will be back soon to clean and update it.